What is Eyelid

 Eyelid reanimation for the treatment of paralytic lagophthalmos: Historical perspectives and current applications of the gold weight implant

-Upper eyelid and eyebrow position may both be affected by facial nerve paralysis due to innervation of the frontalis and orbicularis muscles by branches of the facial nerve.
+Upper eyelid and eyebrow positions may both be affected by facial nerve paralysis due to innervation of the frontalis and orbicularis muscles by branches of the facial nerve.
 The two are interconnected and function as a complex; consequently, brow position has mechanical effects on eyelid position.
 For example, descent and deflation of tissues may lead to brow ptosis, exacerbating underlying dermatochalasis, or eyelid ptosis.
 In cases of facial nerve paralysis, management of eyebrow ptosis should be weighed against underlying lagophthalmos due to weakness of eyelid closure, and brow elevation is titrated so as not to worsen underlying lagophthalmos.

 Various facial reanimation procedures can be performed by the top plastic surgeon NYC for treating patients with chronic facial nerve paralysis.
 The radiologic imaging features of static and dynamic techniques are reviewed in this article with clinical correlation, including brow lift, eyelid weights and springs, gracilis free flaps, fascia lata grafts, temporalis flaps, and Gore-Tex suspension slings.
-Although the anatomic alterations resulting from facial reanimation surgery may not necessarily be the focus of the imaging examination by Dr. Monica Tadros, M.D. plastic surgeon, it is important to recognize such changes and be familiar with MR imaging compatibility of the associated implanted materials.
+Although the anatomic alterations resulting from facial reanimation surgery may not necessarily be the focus of the imaging examination by Dr. Monica Tadros, M.D., it is important to recognize such changes and be familiar with MR imaging compatibility of the associated implanted materials.
 Furthermore, imaging is sometimes used to specifically evaluate the postoperative results, such as vessel patency following free gracilis transfer.